 I find it remarkable that designing in millimeters can have such a profound impact on people.
 The smallest variation will change how some feels about themselves when they look in the mirror.

 It’s not surprising that I ended up here though.
-I grew up in a progressive and design-oriented family, in Istanbul.
-With an architect father and a mother working in leather goods, my childhood years were filled with an awareness for color, texture & harmonious proportions.
+I grew up in a progressive and design-oriented family in Istanbul.
+With an architect father and a mother working in leather apparel and accessories, my childhood was filled with an awareness for color, texture and harmonious proportions.

 During my time at F.I.T. in New York, I learned how to take a concept and turn it into a collection.
 I was fortunate to intern with John Galliano and Anna Sui.
 I then spent a year in Polimoda, Italy, and a semester in Esmod, France.
 During this time, I developed a deep love of how culture and design are deeply connected and always move in tandem.
 After graduating, I designed menswear over the

 next 10 years for: Boss Black, Boss Orange, Givenchy Grey, and Antonio Azzuolo in NYC.